How To File Your Personal Income Tax In Singapore

 Interested in earning miles instead?
 The miles you’ll earn through CardUp will easily outweigh the 2.6% transaction fees.
 Spending S$1,560 in transaction fees, for instance, means being able to redeem business class flights worth up to S$4,200.

-If you miss the filing deadlines, you can incur late filing fees, or even be summoned to court, where you may be fined up to S$1,000 or imprisoned for up to six months.
+If you miss the filing deadlines, you can incur late filing fees, be summoned to court, or even be barred from travelling overseas.
 It’s therefore best to file your taxes as soon as you can.